GHernandez2410/memories_project_client/README.md

 ### MEMORIES PROJECT ###
 Front end part of a MERN Web app: frontend ReactJs + Redux + deployed on Netlify and backend made on NodeJs + MongoDB deployed on Heroku.

+More features comming soon like authentication with differents roles!

 click to open -> [https://masatos-memories.netlify.app/]

 ## Available Scripts